PotatoBa11/Intro-to-Java-1122/Drawing Shapes/README.md

 ### Interactive Drawing Process
 Upon launching the program, the user can choose from three shapes:

-- Square: Click and drag to define the square's diagonal.
+- Square: Click and drag to draw the circumscribed rectangle of the square.
 Release the mouse button to draw the square.
 - Line: Click and drag to draw a straight line from the starting point to the current mouse position.
 Release the mouse button to finalize the line.
 - Octagon: Click and drag to draw the circumscribed rectangle of the octagon.
 Release the mouse button to complete the octagon.